 With some grumbling and yawning, Jake sat up and swung his legs out of bed.
 He stood up and stretched, as I withdrew to allow him time to get dressed and myself time to finish getting his things together.
-There was so much work involved in preparing for a Pokemon journey; trainers needed a lot more than just a Pokedex and a supply of Poke Balls.
-They needed at least two changes of clothing, a sleeping bag in case they had to camp outdoors, a basic first aid kit in case they or their Pokemon were injured, spending money . . .
+There is so much work involved in preparing for a Pokemon journey; trainers need a lot more than just a Pokedex and a supply of Poke Balls.
+They need at least two changes of clothing, a sleeping bag in case they have to camp outdoors, a basic first aid kit in case they or their Pokemon are injured, spending money . . .
 Thankfully, Jake and I had sorted out his things last night and it just remained for me to pack them in his backpack.

 I was just fastening Jake's rolled-up sleeping bag (which was blue and covered with images of Poke Balls) to the top of the backpack when Jake entered the room.
 He was wearing a red t-shirt and black jeans, with sneakers on his feet and wristbands matching his t-shirt on his hands.
 His belt was one of those special "trainer belts" designed for holding Poke Balls at the trainer's waist; many Pokemon trainers use these belts, as they make it easy to get at your Pokemon without having to fumble through your bag.
 His brown hair was still slightly mussed and I quickly told him to "give it a comb" before Kaylie came.